-Since the days I can remember Christmas time spent at my Grand parents's place near the Atlantic Coast, an hour away inland from La Rochelle, the image of La bûche arriving at the end of the meal, still fills my eyes and ears.
+Since the days I can remember the holidays season spent at my Grand parents's place near the Atlantic Coast, an hour away inland from La Rochelle, the image of La bûche arriving at the end of the meal, still fills my eyes and ears.
 When we immigrated in 1997 to another West Coast, the Canadian Pacific North West in Vancouver, BC we had to recreate and pass on this Christmas tradition to the new generation.
 An email from my beloved aunt Simone dated Tue, 30 Dec 1997 at 22:32 stills holds the recipe, I guess we were so desperate to hold on traditions from home this first Christmas far far away from home that we asked after Christmas my aunt if she would have the recipe...
 Since then, every year not only we are pleased to taste the miraculous bûche, but a flow of images and sounds from the past comes back and illuminates the meal of the 25th of December.

 This recipe needs to be made one day before eating.